sereneblue/chameleon/README.md

 - Shitennouji for the Japanese translation
 - gnu-ewm for the Polish translation
 - 3ibsand, Alexey, fks7cgsk, and Hit Legends for the Russian translation
-- David P. (Megver83) for the Spanish translation
+- David P. (Megver83) and reii for the Spanish translation
 - xlabx for the Turkish translation